dougbtv/dougbtv.github.io/_posts/2017-05-30-vnf-asterisk-kubernetes.markdown

 But if that seems overwhelming?
 Don't let it be!
 I've got you covered with these two labs that will get you up and running.
 All you really need is a machine to use as a virtual machine host, and Ansible installed.

-* First use my [kubernetes on CentOS lab](http://dougbtv.com/nfvpe/2017/02/16/kubernetes-1.5-centos/) which uses my [kube-centos-ansible playbooks](https://github.com/redhat-nfvpe/kube-centos-ansible)
+* First use my [kubernetes on CentOS lab](http://dougbtv.com/nfvpe/2017/02/16/kubernetes-1.5-centos/) which uses my [kube-ansible playbooks](https://github.com/redhat-nfvpe/kube-ansible)
 * Then, add to it my lab on [glusterFS for backing persistent volume stores on Kubernetes](http://dougbtv.com//nfvpe/2017/08/10/gluster-kubernetes/)

 Naturally, if you have another avenue to achieve the same, then go for it!